skypjack/entt/docs/md/entity.md

 ## Sorting: is it possible?

-Sorting entities and components is possible using an in-place algorithm that doesn't require memory allocations and is therefore quite convenient.<br/>
+Sorting entities and components is possible using an in-place algorithm that does not require memory allocations and is therefore quite convenient.<br/>
 There are two functions that respond to slightly different needs:

 * Components are sorted either directly: